RossDickinson/NLP-Project-Multi-Class-Hotel-Review-Text-Classification/README.md

 # 4. Model Selection and Architecture

 Recurrent Neural Networks (RNNs) use a combination of simple functions to produce a complex function.
 RNNs work particularly well with sequential or time sequence data input because RNN models implement a memory of such; in that the output from a previous timestep is used as an input feature to the next sequence function.
 Consequently, the model can learn the context and sequential nature of the data input.
 In the context of NLP, an RNN model can learn the words in a sentence that occurred prior to the current word.
 Therefore, the model gains an understanding of the context and behavior of a language.
 Furthermore, the implementation of a bilateral LSTM layer allows the model to learn words both prior and aft of the current input.
-Thus the model can then learn the context surrounding the current word in a review.
+Thus, the model can then learn the context surrounding the current word in a review.

 RNNs allow for sequential data of any length to be input to the model without jeopardizing the size and complexity of the model itself.
 The model architecture can remain constant regardless of input length.
 This is particularly advantageous in the context of processing text because it allows the maximum sequence length to become a hyperparameter.
 Therefore, the optimal sequence length can be searched for using a tuning method.
 The primary benefit of an RNN for this application is that the model learns from historical and future information.
 Furthermore, weights in the model are shared across time.